dsccommunity/SharePointDsc/Modules/SharePointDsc/DSCResources/MSFT_SPAuthenticationRealm/readme.md

 This resource is used to set the authentication realm for a farm.
 By default the authentication realm for a new farm installation is the same as the farm id.

+Note:

+SharePoint automatically converts the realm to lower case ASCII printable characters.
-The authentication realm must be a valid GUID.
+The specified authentication realm must therefore conform to this for the test method to be able to detect a correct configuration.